Sujaykiran2102/Ecommerce-Follow-Along/README.md

 Summary : Created an frontend page that will display all the user orders.
 Tech Stack : Backend - controller - order.js
 Frontend - pages - MyOrdersPage.jsx

+# Milestone 28 : In this milestone, we will add cancel button in my-orders and create an backend endpoint for cancel order.
+Key feautures :
+In my-orders page for every order add cancel order button If the order is already canceled this button should not be displayed You need to create an endpoint that will receive the order-id Get the order using this id and mark the status canceled and save Summary : The use will be able to cancel the placed orders.
+Tech Stack : Backend - controller - order.js
+Frontend - pages -  MyOrdersPage.jsx